i-am-mai/i-am-mai.github.io/_posts/2024-05-07-cool-math-games.md

 ## Numbers in Games
 This construction of the numbers gives us a definition for which *games* are numbers: the games where all the Left options are *strictly less* than all the Right options.
 So something like $\lbrace -1 \mid 1 \rbrace$ is a game, but not $\lbrace 0 \mid 0 \rbrace$ because $0 \nless 0$.
 What does this mean in practice?

-Essentially, there has to be a *disincentive* to move for both players: on moving, each players' position will always become worse.
+Essentially, there has to be a *disincentive* to move for both players: on moving, each player's position will always become worse.
 Since we think about the value of games in terms of Left's move advantage, this means that the value of the game *decreases* when Left moves, and *increases* when Right moves.
 So the value of the game itself lies strictly in between the values of its Left options and Right options.

 For Hackenbush, only the games with no green edges obey this rule (since if there were a green edge, it could be removed by either Left or Right, giving us a game in Left's options with the same value as a game in Right's options, which breaks the 'strictness' we wanted!)